mkdocs-publisher/mkdocs-publisher/documentation/04_blog/v060-obsidian.md

 #### Callouts

-- added: mapping of all Obsidian callouts into Material admonitions
+- :material-plus-circle: mapping of all Obsidian callouts into Markdown admonitions

 #### Backlinks

-- added: auto-generation of backlinks for all internal documents (visible as an custom admonition at the bottom of the page)
+- :material-plus-circle: auto-generation of backlinks for all internal documents (visible as an custom admonition at the bottom of the page)
-- added: backlinks are not generated for blog temporary files like post indexes, archive, tags and categories
+- :material-plus-circle: backlinks are not generated for blog temporary files like post indexes, archive, tags and categories
-- added: backlinks are grouped per page like in Obsidian (if more than one link is pointing from one page to another, all context links will be visible)
+- :material-plus-circle: backlinks are grouped per page like in Obsidian (if more than one link is pointing from one page to another, all context links will be visible)

 #### Charts

-- added: support for *vega* and *vega-lite* charts when added by [Vega Visualization Plugin for Obsidian](https://github.com/Some-Regular-Person/obsidian-vega)
+- :material-plus-circle: support for *vega* and *vega-lite* charts when added by [Vega Visualization Plugin for Obsidian](https://github.com/Some-Regular-Person/obsidian-vega)
--

 ---

 > [!info] Legend